-After asking the staff their favorite items, I picked cold, seasoned broccoli or the yuki-lini.
+After asking the staff their favorite items, I picked cold, seasoned broccolini or the yuki-lini.
 Yep, you read that right.
 And surprisingly, it was one of my favorite dishes the entire night because it made me realize I need to expand the way I eat vegetables!
-The al dente, chilled broccoli with a savory sesame seasoning blew my mind.
+The al dente, chilled broccoli with a savory sesame seasoning blew my mind (so much that I recreated this recipe at home).
 I also recommend the DIY grapefruit sour where you ream your own grapefruit and mix gin and Topo-chico together–it was fun and refreshing!

 Kemuri Tatsu-ya is located inside an east side neighborhood, and if it wasn’t for its red outdoor lighting, you might miss it.
 However, they have plenty of parking, and I recommend making a reservation.
 They have a nice outdoor seating area, but the indoor decor also reflects a Texas izakaya with old tin signs, Japanese paraphernalia, and taxidermy deers.